-Geographic Correlation of Falling-House-Price Risk and Interest Rate Risk houses.
+The presence of distressed neighbors affects the price that other sellers can get for their houses.
 If an area becomes concentrated with borrowers who are unprepared for payment shock and at the same time become upside down on their loans, then downward pressure can be put on housing prices.
 If this happens, then more homeowners will become upside down on their loans, reinforcing the problem.
 Exposure to the risk of rising interest rates is geographically concentrated in the areas that may be exposed to the risk of falling house prices.